Somespi/Somespi/README.md

 - 🔭 I’m currently working on WrapCord

-- 🌱 I’m currently learning openGL, pygame, reactnative , Web Design
+- 🌱 I’m currently learning Rust

 - 💬 Talk to me about Python, C++